gonzalo123/rabbit_examples/README.md

     event(sys.argv[1])
 ```

-And the Consumer, where we can see how we re-send a new message with the same body and headers but incrementing the counter each time
+In the Consumer we can see how we re-send a new message with the same body and headers but incrementing the counter.

 ```python
 import pika
 import sys